 Resident Action Groups (RG)

 Resident action groups (RGs) are formed to deal with a specific issue.
-They are made up of concerned residents, who select a coordinator (RGC), who will then work closely with the head of the relevant portfolio to determine a course of action and implement it once given the go ahead by the Executive Committee.
-Log in or sign up to see active RGs in the member pages.
+They are made up of concerned residents, who select a coordinator (RGC), who will then work closely with the head of the relevant portfolio to determine a course of action and implement it once given the go ahead by the CRA Committee.

 Affiliated Committees and Organisations

 There are a number of committees and organisations both in and around our area that it is vital for the CRA to be involved with and in.
-As such they form part of the CRA’s support structure, although are not necessarily a direct part of the CRA.
-See CRA organogram for further details.
+As such they form part of the CRA’s support structure, although they are not necessarily a direct part of the CRA.